Thursday, March 31, 2011

 Bunny Ornament

 This delighful bunny came back from the finisher recently.
 So many of our customers have been working on their Easter decorations.
 Nancy brought in three finished carrots this week.
-We can get the carrots and small hanging eggs finished if we have them by March 24.
-So if you are almost finished, don't give up!

 Thursday, March 17, 2011